-A fame name is a personal headline that gets you attention in your market, for example Supernanny, The Naked Chef and so on.
+A fame name is a personal headline that gets your attention in your market, for example, Supernanny, The Naked Chef and so on.
 A Fame Name is easy to remember, it tells people who you are and where you are in the market: are you THE person we want to learn from, work with or buy from?

 The Food-Full Coach, for a Low Carb High Fat Coach who advocates that if you eat the right foods you should always feel full.

 The Back Track Move, for a Chiropractor with a play on the word Spine being called the Back Track.

 Create short audio messages of 3 to 5 minutes using informative tips, ideas, and advice on matters to do with your health and wellness modality that you use in your Practice.